cjaiwenwen/aws/README.md

 ### Installing

-* I have tested working on Windows Mac and Linux
+* I have tested working on Mac and Linux

 * sudo pip install aws_toolkit